mjadar/mjadar/README.md

 - 👋 Hi, I’m @mjadar
-- 👀 I’m interested in Computer Science and networking
+- 👀 I’m interested in Computer Science and algorithms
-- 🌱 I’m currently learning algorithms and data-structures
+- 🌱 I work as a software engineer at Air France.

 <!---